aaronmams/jekyll-now/_posts/2020-04-28-AWS: MySQL DB in a Custom VPC.md

 ![](/images/aws-cartoon.png)

-Here's something I've been working on that I thought was worth sharing.
-I set up a private relational database (a MySQL DB) in Amazon's AWS/RDS then connected to it using a virtual Ubuntu server set up in Amazon's EC2 service.
-In this case, the key to connecting the two was creating a virtual private cloud (VPC) where the two resources were spawned.
+Just another *How I Built It* post.
+Let's start with the all-important What? and Why?

+**What?** I created a custom Virtual Private Cloud (VPC) in Amazon AWS.
+I created this VPC with public and private subnet partitions.
+I deployed a private MySQL Database within the private subnets within my VPC.
+I then created an EC2 Instance (A virtual Linux Server) in the public subnet within my custom VPC in order to connect with the MySQL Database.

+**Why?** The architecture that I'm trying to get some dexterity with here seems really useful if you have an application that you would like to host on the web which needs to read from, and possibly write to, a database.
+I happen to have an R-Shiny application that I would like to host on a webserver.
+I intend for this application to read and write from a database.
+The database will contain some sensitive information that I do not want to be accessible from the internet.
+Point of clarification: I will not be demonstrating deployment of this R-Shiny App in this post.
+Here, I'm just covering how I set up the VPC and connected an EC2 instance to the private MySQL database.

-This really, really long post is going to walk through how I did this.
+**How?** This really, really long post is going to walk through how I did this.

 Here is a summary of the steps: